 There are a number of problems with the SLA as a major spatial unit for coding and analysis.
-Issues specific to New South Wales, and the way in which they have been addressed in this atlas, are discussed in more detail on page 13, under the heading of Area mapped/Boundary issues.
+Issues specific to South Australia, and the way in which they have been addressed in this atlas, are discussed in more detail on page 13, under the heading of Area mapped/Boundary issues.
 Broader issues regarding the Australian Standard Geographical Classification (ASGC) are discussed on page 13, under the heading of Area classifications.

 Two maps are shown for each variable in this atlas (with the exception of the variable for unskilled and semi-skilled workers).
-The first comprises maps at the SLA level for Sydney, Newcastle and Wollongong, represented by the Sydney Statistical Division and the Newcastle and Wollongong Statistical Subdivisions, respectively.
-Newcastle and Wollongong are mapped, together with Sydney, at the small area level, as they are major urban centres, having populations of 100,000 or more.
-The names of the capital city Statistical Divisions and other major urban centre Statistical Subdivisions are typed in bold, to distinguish them from the SLAs of the same name.
+The first comprises maps at the SLA level for Adelaide, represented by the Adelaide Statistical Division.
+The name of the capital city Statistical Division is typed in bold, to distinguish it from the SLAs of the same name.

-The second map is of the whole of the State, by SLA, but with each of Sydney, Newcastle and Wollongong mapped as one area.
-This enables comparisons to be made of the percentages, ratios, etc. in the major urban centres with those in SLAs in the non-metropolitan areas.
-Populations living in urban centres can have different characteristics to those living in less settled areas. and frequently have different health status and exhibit different patterns of use of health services.
+The second map is of the whole of the State, by SLA, but with Adelaide mapped as one area.
+This enables comparisons to be made of the percentages, ratios, etc. in Adelaide with those in the SLAs in the non-metropolitan areas.
+Populations living in urban centres can have different characteristics to those living in less settled areas, and frequently have different health status and exhibit different patterns of use of health services.
 Where it has been possible to separately identify urban centres with populations of 7,500 or more, they are shown on the whole of State map as circles.
 Unfortunately the town is not a distinct and identifiable unit within the structure of ASGC.
 Thus, only urban centres that are incorporated local government areas (and are therefore represented in the ABS classification as SLAs) can be identified in the datasets and separate details published for them.
 More details of the urban centres mapped and the process of their identification are on page 13, under the heading of Area mapped/Boundary issues.